Synthesizers are The Electricity Club’s first love and their impact on modern popular music cannot be underestimated.

 EDP WASP (1978)

-One of the first cheap synths at just under £200 when launched, this had a 25 note electrostatic touch sensitive yellow / black keyboard, two digital oscillators supported by analogue filters and its own speaker.
-It was DURAN DURAN’s Nick Rhodes first synth while OMD’s Paul Humphreys also owned one but didn’t like it.
-The deluxe variant featured a proper keyboard.
-There was also a companion Spider sequencer using EDP’s pre-MIDI connection system, which was exploited by DEPECHE MODE for the bass sequence on the Aggro Mix of ‘Never Let Me Down Again’.
+Cheap at just under £200 when launched, this had a 25 note electrostatic touch sensitive yellow / black keyboard, two digital oscillators supported by analogue filters and its own speaker.
+It was DURAN DURAN’s Nick Rhodes first synth while OMD’s Paul Humphreys owned one but didn’t like it.
+The deluxe variant had a proper keyboard.
+Its companion Spider sequencer used EDP’s pre-MIDI connection system and exploited by DEPECHE MODE for the bass sequence on the Aggro Mix of ‘Never Let Me Down Again’.

 KORG MS20 (1978)

-An analogue two oscillator monophonic lead and bass synth with hard wired and patchable connections, the circuitry came from one of the original modules on the chunky PS3300; the hard-wiring could be overridden using patch-cords.
+An analogue two oscillator monophonic with hard wired and patchable connections, the circuitry came from one of the original modules on the chunky PS3300; the hard-wiring could be overridden using patch-cords.
 The MS20 could be triggered by external inputs such as percussion or vocals for strange effects; one of its best uses was on GOLDFRAPP’s ‘Felt Mountain’ album where it processed assorted screaming voice sounds.
-It has also been used by FAD GADGET, OMD, BLANCMANGE, ADD N TO (X) and LADYTRON.
+Also been used by FAD GADGET, BLANCMANGE, ADD N TO (X) and LADYTRON.